 Netflix has mastered the use of AI and technology, providing unique solutions to the ever-changing and demanding needs of consumer behaviour.
-Data and insights, trending patterns, personalised content and AI digital marketing are just a handful of tactics used by the TV network that has completely transformed the customer experience, whilst setting the bar high for other brands to follow in the same direction.
+Data and insights, trending patterns, personalised content and AI digital marketing are just a handful of tactics used by the TV network to transform the customer experience, whilst setting the bar high for other broadcaster to straddle.

 Matters that mean the most

-WWF reported that the show ‘inspired millions of people to take action for our planet, including decision-makers and key influencers in their ‘How we made a difference in 2020’ report with social media playing a huge part to play.
+WWF reported that the show ‘inspired millions of people to take action for our planet, including decision-makers and key influencers in their ‘How we made a difference in 2020’ report.

-Since the release, social media has also continued to see spikes for ”meat-free meal’’ searches.
-The knock-on effect from this is greater global awareness and consumers championing environmental and sustainable brands.
+Since its release, social media has continued to see spikes for ‘meat-free meal’searches, with a significant knock-on effect awareness and an upsurge in consumers championing environmental and sustainable brands.

 Taking a Stand

-The response to the Black Lives Matter movement last year saw Netflix add a collection of films, documentaries and limited series around Black Lives to help people better understand the movement.
-In the following weeks, viewing of these titles soared.
+The Black Lives Matter movement prompted the broadcaster to add a collection of films, documentaries and series on the theme, to help people better understand the issues under discussion.